MARS3256/copilot-text-manager-mcp/README.md

   "servers": {
     "text-manager": {
       "command": "node",
-      "args": ["C:/path/to/mcp-copilot-text-manager/build/index.js"]
+      "args": ["C:/path/to/mcp-copilot-text-manager/src/dist/index.js"],
+      "cwd": "C:/path/to/mcp-copilot-text-manager/src"
     }
   }
 }
 ```

 ### 3. Restart VS Code
-The tools will be available as ` copy`, ` cut`, ` paste` in GitHub Copilot Chat.
+The tools will be available as `@agent copy`, `@agent cut`, `@agent paste`, `@agent indent` in GitHub Copilot Chat.

 ## Usage
 ```
- copy the Dog class from sauce.py cut lines 10-25 from target.py
+@agent copy the Dog class from sauce.py
+@agent cut lines 10-25 from target.py
 @agent paste the copied code to line 50 in main.py
 @agent indent lines 15-20 by 2 levels in main.py
+@agent indent lines 5-8 by -3 levels in test.py  # Unindent by 3 levels
 ```

 **Note**: Line changes are not visually highlighted in GitHub Copilot Chat like they are in VS Code.
 To see the actual file modifications, use git version control commands (`git diff`, `git status`) to track changes.
 The affected line numbers are displayed in the command output for reference.